LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ### Run the AMA data collector to scan the environment
 <details open>
-<Summary> Run the Application Modernization Accelerator data collector to scan the WebSphere environment The generated data collection will be uploaded automatically.</Summary>
+<Summary> Run the Application Modernization Accelerator data collector to scan the WebSphere environment.
+The generated data collection will be uploaded automatically.</Summary>

 1. Start AMA

 		cd ~/application-modernization-accelerator-local-4.3.0/
 		scripts/startLocal.sh

-	Wait until AMA has started successfully and the URL is displayed.
+	Wait until AMA has started successfully, and the URL is displayed.

 	<kbd>![AMA_Started](./images/media/AMA_Started.png)</kbd>